 Student achievement at the end of compulsory school is in line with, or above, national averages in a number of the performance measures used by DfE and Ofsted, particularly around attainment in core subject areas such as English.
-Of course, it must be considered that any data outcomes from summer 2022 have to be seen within the context of the global pandemic and the disruption faced at the time.
+Of course, it must be considered that any data outcomes from summer 2023 have to be seen within the context of the changes to examinations from during the pandemic.

-At the end of Key Stage 4 in 2022, 66.7% achieved 4+ in English and mathematics, 40.2% achieved 5+, 5+ being slightly down on the target grades.
+At the end of Key Stage 4 in 2023, 70% achieved 4+ in English and mathematics, 46% achieved 5+, 5+ being slightly down on the target grades.
 A number of subjects at the academy achieved above 90% grade 9-4 and 9-5.

-Whilst in terms of progress, Progress 8 is the first year with new KS2 scaled scores and coming out of the pandemic, we have a positive P8 score of +0.04, all subjects performed well with 15 courses in the top 25% performing looking at ALPS indicators and only 8 courses in the middle 50% of provision, so in line with national performances.
+Whilst in terms of progress, we have a positive P8 score of +0.07, all subjects performed well with 15 courses in the top 25% performing looking at ALPS indicators and only 8 courses in the middle 50% of provision, so in line with national performances.